maxray/maxray.github.io/_posts/2020-09-01-30-days-of-running.md

 After some wise words from [@aswifthaIf](https://twitter.com/aswifthaIf) on Twitter I am re jigging my runs a little.
 The runs with my daughter Tues/Thurs and a Sunday are recovery runs leaving a 5k on a Saturday and intervals Mon/Wed/Fri.

 Hoping this will let me improve AND get through the 30 days.

+#### Day 12 (Interval run 4.27km in 26.11) (800m - 03.11)

+Well I felt lots stronger than last Friday, and as we worked out an 800m marker yesterday I decided to see what time I could do, perhaps this will be a regular Friday thing??
+I was guessing that it would take me about 4mins based on 5min/km pace but managed to do 3minutes 11 which I was pretty pleased about.
+Seems like a natural target there to try and get sub 3 by the end of the month.